oofSauceHere/music-viewer-for-minecraft/README.md

 # spotify-integration-mod
 Creates a HUD element in the top left corner that shows what's currently playing on Spotify.

 This isn't done but as of now it functions (on my computer).
-I'm working on making it useable for other people right now, but this is both my first foray into Minecraft modding *and* my first time retrieving data from a REST API.
+I'm working on making it useable for other people right now, but it may take a little as this is both my first foray into Minecraft modding *and* my first time retrieving data from a REST API.
 You'd think I'd have started with Javascript for the latter, but no. I didn't.

 Though this is supposed to be a description of the project and how to install it, I figured I'd share the sources I used to figure out how to piece this together.
 Spotify has a great [web API documentation](https://developer.spotify.com/documentation/web-api) (which I'm sure most web developers know about), and [Kaupenjoe on YouTube](https://www.youtube.com/@ModdingByKaupenjoe) has useful tutorials on how to mod for most versions and mod loaders.